Collodion process: Collodion emulsion

-Phenotype
+Pannotype

-The phenotype (from Latin pannus = cloth) is a direct positive that, like the tintype, uses collodion emulsion from an underexposed image that is transferred to a dark surface so that transparent (unexposed) areas appear black and weak precipitated silver (highlights) appear brighter in reflected light, on the same principle as the daguerreotype and ambrotype.
+The pannotype (from Latin pannus = cloth) is a direct positive that, like the tintype, uses collodion emulsion from an underexposed image that is transferred to a dark surface so that transparent (unexposed) areas appear black and weak precipitated silver (highlights) appear brighter in reflected light, on the same principle as the daguerreotype and ambrotype.
 It was invented in 1852 by French photographer Jean Nicolas Truchelut, a pupil of Louis Daguerre and an itinerant daguerreotypist.
 Similar images on black waxed linen were displayed at the French Academy of Sciences by Wulff & Co. in 1853.

 Various substrates were tried including wood, and Australian photographers Alfred R. Fenton and Frederick H. Coldrey patented a version on black leather in 1857 to create an unbreakable photograph that could be sent by mail.
 Various practitioners formulated, and some patented, their own recipes with the aim of good adhesion, but a disadvantage of using such supports was that flexing of the surface caused cracking and flaking of the emulsion so few historical examples survive.
 The process continued to be used until the 1880s but was being gradually displaced by the more durable tintype from the 1860s.